-Mountain Laurel will grow to be about 15 feet tall at maturity, with a spread of 15 feet.
+Olympic Fire Mountain Laurel will grow to be about 15 feet tall at maturity, with a spread of 15 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a slow rate, and under ideal conditions can be expected to live for 50 years or more.

 This shrub performs well in both full sun and full shade.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is native to parts of North America.
+This is a selection of a native North American species.